emilk/egui/emigui/README.md

 * [ ] Text

 ### Other
-* [ ] Generalize Layout so we can create grid layouts etc
 * [ ] Persist UI state in external storage
 * [ ] Pixel-perfect rendering (round positions to nearest pixel).
 * [ ] Build in a profiler which tracks which region in which window takes up CPU.